cjdelisle/cjdns/doc/Whitepaper.md

 in the path.
-Before sending the packet, the switch uses it's Encoding Scheme to craft a Director representing the Interface which the packet came *from*, does a bitwise reversal of this Director and places it in the empty space at the left of the Route Label which was exposed by the previous bitshift.
-In this way, the switches build a mirror image of the return Label allowing the endpoint, or any hop along the path, to derive the return path by simple bitwise reversal without any knowlege of the Encoding Schemes used by other nodes.
+Before sending the packet, the switch uses it's Encoding Scheme to craft a Director representing the Interface which the packet came *from*, does a bitwise reversal of this Director and places it in the empty space at the left of the Route Label which was exposed by the previous bit shift.
+In this way, the switches build a mirror image of the return Label allowing the endpoint, or any hop along the path, to derive the return path by simple bitwise reversal without any knowledge of the Encoding Schemes used by other nodes.

 #### Example